Paperform vs Google Forms: Which Is Better in 2026?

 Google Forms supports section-level branching: "if the user picks Option A, skip to Section 3."
 That's it.
 You cannot show or hide individual questions, chain multiple conditions, or trigger different actions based on complex logic.
 Paperform supports question-level conditional logic that controls visibility of individual fields, pages, emails, calculations, and success page content.

 Beyond logic, Paperform includes Papersign (e-signatures for contracts and consent forms) and Stepper (multi-step workflow automation) at no additional cost.
-A client intake form can collect information, calculate a quote, generate a contract, capture an e-signature, process a deposit payment, and trigger a CRM workflow — all from a single Paperform submission.
-Google Forms can collect the information.
-Everything after that requires separate tools.
+A single client intake submission can collect information, calculate a quote, generate a contract, capture an e-signature, process a deposit payment, and trigger a CRM workflow.
+Google Forms collects the information; everything after that requires separate tools.

 Integrations Beyond Google

 Paperform offers 2,000+ integrations via native connections, Zapier, Make, webhooks, and a REST API.
-Form submissions can flow directly to CRMs (Salesforce, HubSpot, Pipedrive), email marketing platforms (Mailchimp, ActiveCampaign, ConvertKit), project management tools (Notion, Asana, Monday), Slack, Discord, and hundreds more — without custom code or additional subscriptions.
-For businesses that need form data to trigger real workflows, the integration depth is a decisive advantage.
+Form submissions can flow directly to CRMs (Salesforce, HubSpot, Pipedrive), email marketing platforms (Mailchimp, ActiveCampaign, ConvertKit), project management tools (Notion, Asana, Monday), Slack, Discord, and hundreds more, without custom code or extra subscriptions.
+For businesses that need form data to trigger real workflows, that integration depth is a decisive advantage.

 Template Volume

 Google Forms ships with approximately 20 built-in templates.
 Paperform offers 30,000+ professionally designed templates spanning eCommerce, bookings, payments, lead capture, client intake, registrations, and document workflows.
-The 1,500x gap reflects the feature gap — Paperform templates can include payment forms, calculators, and signature workflows that Google Forms templates can't because the platform doesn't support those features.
+The 1,500x gap tracks the feature gap: Paperform templates can include payment forms, calculators, and signature workflows, none of which Google Forms templates can offer because the platform doesn't support those features.

 Where Google Forms Wins